 The objective of the North Sea prototype was twofold;

-- Test the boom design on a small-scale for survivability in extreme conditions and for its plastic capturing abilities
+- Test the boom design on a small-scale for survivability in extreme conditions

 - Gaining experience as an organization in the ocean deployment of a cleanup array